elegant-scipy/elegant-scipy/markdown/ch3.markdown

 Oops!
 Looks like the cat lost its tail!

 Still, we think that's a nice demonstration of the capabilities of RAGs...
-And the beauty with which SciPy and NetworkX make it feasible!
+And the beauty with which SciPy and NetworkX make it feasible.
 Many of these functions are available in the scikit-image library.
-If you are interested in image analysis, check it out!
+If you are interested in image analysis, look it up!

 [^coins-source]: http://www.brooklynmuseum.org/opencollection/archives/image/15641/image